 - Imitating mature sexual behaviors

-It might also reflect on the pictures they draw and the stories they tell, that abnormally contain sexual content.
+Abuse might also reflect in the pictures they draw and the stories they tell, that abnormally contain sexual content.

 Fear, insecurity, anxiety, inferiority, and embarrassment are also very common among abused children.

 Physical signs that parents should be aware of include:

 - Trouble walking or sitting

 - Oral and anal bruises

 - Presence of objects in the vagina or the anus

 In the long term, abuse can lead to low self-esteem and difficulties in intimate relationship.
 Surprisingly, there can also be a unity with the predator and abused child.

 3 – The person who practices this behavior, is not necessarily a stranger, he/she might be a relative, parent’s friend, neighbor, teacher, trainer- anyone, just anyone.

 4 – The predator is not a notably ‘weird’ person; they might be very nice.